spatialos/gdk-for-unity/README.md

 * the example game, which both tests and demonstrates the Feature Modules; for use as a starting point or resource for game development.

 In the future you will be able to use the Unity GDK to make multiplayer games with [Unity](http://unity3d.com) and [SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos).
-This is a pre-alpha release of the GDK Core which is the foundation of the product (currently it's Windows only but later releases will also support MacOS).
+This is a pre-alpha release of the GDK Core which is the foundation of the product.
 To find out more see the [Unity GDK blogpost](https://improbable.io/games/blog/unity-gdk-our-first-steps).

 You can [sign up for SpatialOS Unity GDK updates](http://go.pardot.com/l/169082/2018-06-25/27mhsb) direct to your mailbox.